flehrad/Froggy75/README.md

 Please note that to fit the board layout and unique encoder pins, a duplexed matrix was utilised to conserve sufficient pins for the 24-pin limit on the Elite-C.

 This gerber is open source for use, please attribute/acknowledge accordingly if used.

+This PCB is UNTESTED and not yet confirmed to work correctly, produce at your own risk.